ucan-wg/invocation/README.md

 })
 ```

+### Agents

-### 3.1.1 Issuer
+#### Issuer

 The `iss` field MUST include the Issuer of the Invocation.
 This DID MUST match against the encoding signature.

-### 3.1.2 Subject
+#### Subject

 The REQUIRED `sub` field both parameterizes over a specific agent, and acts as a namespace for how to interpret the [Command].
 This is especially critical for two parts of the life cycle:

 1. Specifying a particular `sub` (and thus `aud`) when [enqueuing new Tasks][enqueue] in a Receipt
 2. Indexing Receipts for reverse lookup and memoization

-### 3.1.3 Audience
+#### Audience

 The OPTIONAL `aud` field specified the intended recipitent of Invocation, otherwise the Audience MUST be assumed to the [Subject].
 This is useful for message routing, command brokers, proxy execution, gateways, replicated state machines, and so on.

+### Task

+A Task is the subset of Invocation fields that uniquely determine the work to be performed[^subtype].
+The nonce is important for distinguishing between non-idempotent executions of a Task by making the group together unique.

+A Task MUST be unqiuely defined by the following fields:

+- [Subject]
+- [Command]
+- [Arguments]
+- [Nonce]

+[^subtype]: Which is to say: an Invocation is a subtype of Task

-### 3.1.4 Command
+#### Command

 The REQUIRED Command (`do`) field MUST contain a concrete, dispatchable message that can be sent to the Executor.
 The Command MUST define the shape of the data in the [Arguments].

-### 3.1.5 Arguments
+### Arguments

 The REQUIRED Arguments (`args`) field, MAY contain any parameters expected by the Command.
 The Subject MUST be considered the authority on the shape of this data.
 This field MUST be representable as a map or keyword list.

 UCAN capabilities provided in proofs MAY impose constraints on the type of Arguments allowed.

-### 3.1.6 Nonce
+#### Nonce

 The REQUIRED `nonce` field MUST include a random nonce.
 This field ensures that multiple (non-idempotent) invocations are unique.
 The nonce SHOULD be empty (`0x`) for Commands that are idempotent (such as deterministic Wasm modules or standards-abiding HTTP PUT requests).

-### 3.1.7 Metadata

-The `meta` field MAY include arbitrary metadata or extensable fields.
-For example, Wasm fuel, an internal job ID, references to GitHub Issues, and so on.
-This data MAY be used by the Executor.

-### 3.1.8 Proofs
+### Proofs

 The `prf` field defines all [Delegation]s required to prove that this Invocation has an unbroken authorization chain.

+### Provenance

+#### Cause

+The OPTIONAL `cause` field is a provenance claim describing which [Receipt] requested it.
+This is helpful for tracking chains of Invocations.

-### 3.1.9 Expiry
+#### Expiry

 The OPTIONAL field `exp` defines when the Invocation SHOULD time out.
 This is both expressive (defines a timeout, which is a best practice), and prevents replays.

-### 3.1.10 Issued At
+#### Issued At

-The `iat` field MAY contain an issuance timestamp.
+The OPTIONAL `iat` field MAY contain an issuance timestamp.
 This time SHOULD NOT be trusted; it is only a claim by the Invoker of their system time.
 System clocks often have clock skew, or a Byzantine Invoker could claim an arbitrary time.

-### 3.1.11 Cause

-The OPTIONAL `cause` field is a provenance claim describing which [Receipt] requested it.
-This is helpful for tracking chains of Invocations.

-## 3.2 Task

-A Task is the subset of Invocation fields that uniquely determine the work to be performed[^subtype].
-A Task MUST be unqiuely defined by the following fields:

-[^subtype]: Which is to say: an Invocation is a subtype of Task

-- [Subject]
-- [Command]
-- [Arguments]
-- [Nonce]

-The nonce is important for distinguishing between non-idempotent executions of a Task by making the group together unique.
+#### Metadata

+The OPTIONAL `meta` field MAY include arbitrary metadata or extensable fields.
+For example, Wasm fuel, an internal job ID, references to GitHub Issues, and so on.
+This data MAY be used by the Executor.

-## 3.3 Attestation
+## Attestation

 An Invocation MAY be used to attest to some information.
 This is in effect a statement to the Issuer (without Audience) that never expires.

-## 3.4 Proof Chains
+## Proof Chains

 A Task MUST include the entire [UCAN Delegation] proof chain in the `prf` field.
 The chain MUST form a direct line of authority, starting with the delegation with an `aud` that matches the Invoker, and ending with a delegation where the `iss` matches the `sub`.
 The `sub` throughout MUST match the `aud` of the Invocation.